Key Concepts

 3. It is a cost-effective way to invest.

 Investing directly into shares or property comes at a cost.
 Expenses such as brokerage, stamp duty and agents’ fees can significantly affect the value of your investment.
-Costs for Managed funds have come down considerably over the last few years and are very cost-effective.
+Costs for managed funds have come down considerably over the last few years, and they are very cost-effective.

 Managed funds allow you to access certain investments at a fraction of the usual cost.
 This is because you share these costs with other members of the fund rather than having to pay the minimum investment fee on your own.